 Link Equity and its Relation With Internal Linking

-Link equity refers to the value or authority passed from one web page to another through links.
+Link equity, also known as link juice, refers to the value or authority passed from one web page to another through links.
 The more inbound links a page has, the more link equity it receives, and the more likely it is to rank higher in search engine results.

 Having a well-structured internal linking strategy that focuses on linking to essential pages from high-authority pages using relevant anchor text is important.
 This way, you can distribute link equity throughout your website and improve the overall SEO of your site.